HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 7 Tighten the two screws to the top of the microwave oven.
 (While tightening screws, hold the microwave oven in place against the wall and the top cabinet.)

-natural_image Simple line drawing of a hand holding a rectangular device with a mesh screen (no text or symbols)
+Line drawing of a hand holding a grid-patterned object over a rectangular frame (no text or symbols).

 8 Install grease filters.
 See the Use and Care packed with the microwave.